-APPEND VERNANCE ISSUES IDENTIFIED IN VERNANCE STATEMENTS SOURCE ISSUES RESPONSIBLE ACTIONS/PROGRESS STATUS AGS 2013/14 No. 5b Review Financial Procedure Rules and ensure Budget Managers are fully aware of their responsibilities.
+APPENDI UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN PREVIOUS ANNUAL GOVERNANCE STATEMENTS SOURCE ISSUES RESPONSIBLE OFFICER ACTIONS/PROGRESS STATUS AGS 2013/14 No. 5b Review Financial Procedure Rules and ensure Budget Managers are fully aware of their responsibilities.
 Head of Audit, Risk & Procurement Financial Procedure Rules to be updated approved by Audit Committee.
-CMT - March 2020 AGS 2014/15 No. 6 Responding to the new EU General Data Protection Regulation (GDPR) (as a replacement to the Data Protection Act 1998).
-Head of ICT and Policy The Authority's Data Protection Officer is working closely with ICT Services and other relevant services and departments to assess requirements and prepare for the introduction of the new regulations which take effect in May 2018.
+CMT - March 2020 Audit Committee - Sept 2020 AGS 2014/15 No. 6 Responding to the EU General Data Protection Regulation (GDPR) (as a replacement to the Data Protection Act 1998).
+Head of ICT and Policy The Authority's Data Protection Officer has worked closely with ICT Services and other relevant services and departments to assess requirements and prepared for and introduced the new regulations which took effect in May 2018.
 Training and support is being provided to staff as required.
 (New regulations came into effect during May 2018) Ongoing AGS 2014/15 No. 8 Monitor progress with implementing improvements in the management of Supporting People Grant.
 Head of Housing & Public Protection Monitoring in place through 6 monthly reporting to the Audit Committee.
 Progress has been positive, and changes have been implemented.
 Audit Committee now have requested 6 monthly reports.
 Completed AGS 2016/17 No. 1 To ensure all agreed and valid Regulatory Recommendations and Proposals for Improvement are being actioned and monitored by departments.
 That a dashboard/PIMS function is developed to enable this.
-Head of ICT and Policy (A dashboard / PIMS function has been developed to enable actions to be monitored by departments) Due date - July 2018 Dashboard monitored quarterly at CMT and PEB.
-Annual Report to Audit Committee Dec 2018
+Head of ICT and Policy (A dashboard / PIMS function has been developed to enable actions to be monitored by departments) Completed - Dashboard monitored quarterly at CMT and PEB.
+Annual Report to Audit Committee

-SOURCE ISSUES RESPONSIBLE ACTIONS/ PROGRESS STATUS AGS 2016/17 No.6 Review and monitor employment safeguarding processes in relation to: HR Record keeping in relation to safeguarding complaints and investigations relating to staff; Provision of references for posts involved in regulated activity; Pre-employment checks for posts involved in regulated activity.
-OFFICER Director of Communities terly. ngement again this led improvement Ongoing AGS 2017/18 No.3 To ensure our Well- being Objectives inform the budget setting process.
+UPDATE ON OUTSTANDING GOVERNANCE ISSUES IDENTIFIED IN PREVIOUS ANNUAL GOVERNANCE STATEMENTS SOURCE ISSUES RESPONSIBLE OFFICER PROGRESS STATUS AGS 2016/17 No.6 Review and monitor employment safeguarding processes in relation to: • HR Record keeping in relation to safeguarding complaints and investigations relating to staff; • Provision of references for posts involved in regulated activity; Pre-employment checks for posts involved in regulated activity.
+Director of Communities Key performance considered quar IA reviews arran year and identificin the processes terly. gement again this ed improvement Ongoing AGS 2017/18 No.3 To ensure our Well- being Objectives inform the budget setting process.
 Head of ICT and Policy.
 Head of Financial Services.
 December 2018 To undertake an exercise producing a Simplified Guide for budget setting and to continue for future years Completed AGS 2017/18 No.6 Monitor and evaluate People Strategy Group/Work stream actions relating to WAO People Performance Management recommendations.
 Assistant Chief Executive - People Management.
 March 2020 As part of the PSGB, work streams have commenced On going AGS 2017/18 No. 8 Update the Code of Governance to ensure that it's in line with the CIPFA standards and Wellbeing of Future Generations Act.
 Head of Revenues and Financial Compliance.
-March 2019 To be discussed and agreed at the next Corporate Governance Group meeting 22 May 202
+March 2019 To be discussed and agreed at the next Corporate Governance Group meeting 22 May 2020